-We are externally managed and advised by CNL Healthcare Corp. ("Advisor").
-Our Advisor has responsibility for our day-to-day operations, serving as our consultant in connection with policy decisions to be made by our board of directors, and for identifying, recommending and executing acquisitions (through the completion of our acquisition phase in 2016) and dispositions on our behalf pursuant to an advisory agreement.
-In April 2018, we extended the advisory agreement through June 2019.
-In addition, in June 2018, the property management agreement between us and CNL Healthcare Manager Corp. ("Property Manager") expired.
-In exchange for these services, our Advisor and Property Manager received certain fees from us.
+We are externally managed and advised by CNL Healthcare Corp. ("Advisor") and through June 2018, were also managed by CNL Healthcare Manager Corp. (the "Property Manager"), each of which is an affiliate of CNL Financial Group, LLC ("Sponsor").
+The Sponsor is an affiliate of CNL Financial Group, Inc. ("CNL").
+Our Advisor has responsibility for our day-to-day operations, serving as our consultant in connection with policy decisions to be made by our board of directors, and for identifying, recommending and executing on Possible Strategic Alternatives and dispositions on our behalf pursuant to an advisory agreement.
+In May 2019, we extended the advisory agreement with our Advisor through June 2020.
 For additional information on our Advisor, its affiliates or other related parties, as well as the fees and reimbursements we pay, see Item 8.
 "Financial Statements and Supplementary Data" - Note 11.
 "Related Party Arrangements."

-Strategic Alternatives
+Possible Strategic Alternatives

-We completed our acquisition phase in 2016.
-In 2017, we began evaluating strategic alternatives to provide liquidity to the Company's stockholders.
-In April 2018, our board of directors formed a special committee consisting solely of our independent directors ("Special Committee") to consider possible strategic alternatives, including, but not limited to (i) the listing of the Company's or one of its subsidiary's common stock on a national securities exchange, (ii) an orderly disposition of the Company's assets or one or more of the Company's asset classes and the distribution of the net sale proceeds thereof to the stockholders of the Company and (iii) a potential business combination or other transaction with a third party or parties that provides the stockholders of the Company with cash and/or securities of a publicly traded company (collectively, among other options, "Possible Strategic Alternatives").
-HFF Securities L.P. and KeyBanc Capital Markets Inc. serve as financial advisors to the Special Committee in connection with exploring our Possible Strategic Alternatives.
+In 2017, we began evaluating possible strategic alternatives to provide liquidity to the Company's stockholders.
+In April 2018, our board of directors formed a special committee consisting solely of our independent directors ("Special Committee") to consider possible strategic alternatives, including, but not limited to (i) the listing of the Company's or one of its subsidiaries' common stock on a national securities exchange, (ii) an orderly disposition of the Company's assets or one or more of the Company's asset classes and the distribution of the net sale proceeds thereof to the stockholders of the Company and (iii) a potential business combination or other transaction with a third party or parties that provides the stockholders of the Company with cash and/or securities of a publicly traded company (collectively, among other options, "Possible Strategic Alternatives").
+During 2018, the Special Committee engaged HFF Securities L.P. and KeyBanc Capital Markets Inc. to act as financial advisors in connection with exploring our Possible Strategic Alternatives.

-In connection with our consideration of the Possible Strategic Alternatives, we suspended both our Reinvestment Plan and our stock redemption plan ("Redemption Plan") effective July 11, 2018.
-Moreover, in September 2018, our board of directors committed to a plan to sell 53 medical office buildings ("MOB"), five post-acute care facilities and five acute care hospitals across the US (collectively, the "MOB/Healthcare Portfolio").
-Accordingly, the MOB/Healthcare Portfolio consisting of 63 properties has been classified as held for sale and the corresponding operations were classified as discontinued operations because the sale of these properties represented a strategic shift in our operations.
+In connection with our consideration of the Possible Strategic Alternatives, our board of directors suspended both our Reinvestment Plan and our stock redemption plan ("Redemption Plan") effective July 11, 2018.
+As part of executing on Possible Strategic Alternatives, in September 2018, our board of directors committed to a plan to sell the MOB/Healthcare Portfolio (63 properties consisting of 53 MOBs, five post-acute care facilities and five acute care hospitals across the US).
+In December 2018, we also committed to a plan to sell our Welbrook Senior Living Grand Junction property, our skilled nursing facility in Grand Junction, Colorado.
+We had also previously committed to a plan to sell our six skilled nursing facilities in Arkansas.
+As of December 31, 2018, we had a total of 70 properties classified as held for sale and had classified the operations of the 63 properties in the MOB/Healthcare Portfolio as discontinued operations because the sale of these properties represented a strategic shift in our operations.